 - A clean towel.

 When you are ready, drain the large (regular) urine bag.
-Regardless of the draining method your bag uses, avoid touching the tip of the outlet or letting it touch anything.
-Place the catheter-urine bag connection on a clean towel and then disconnect them as you pinch the open catheter end to prevent urine from leaking.
+Regardless of the draining method, avoid any contact with the outlet tip.
+Place the catheter-urine bag connection on a clean towel and disconnect it as you pinch the open catheter end to prevent urine from leaking.

-Next, place the removed urine bag on a clean towel.
-Remove the cover on the leg bag’s connection point and keep it for later use.
-Clean this tip with alcohol swab and then connect the Foley catheter to the leg bag.
+Next, put the removed urine bag on the towel.
+Remove the cover on the leg bag connection point and keep it for later use.
+Clean the tip with an alcohol swab and connect the catheter to the leg bag.

+Due to differences in size, a leg bag requires drainage more often than a regular urine bag.
 “This will need to be done many times a day as the bag fills up and becomes heavy.
 The frequency of this will depend on the size of the leg bag.
 Always wash your hands with soap and water first and dry hands well.
 Place the jug under the bag outlet tap and open to allow the urine to drain (avoid contact from the tap to the jug to reduce the risk of infection).
-When empty, close bag outlet tap and wipe with a tissue.
+When empty close bag outlet tap and wipe with a tissue.
 Make sure the leg bag is placed back in a comfortable position for the patient (The urine will need to drain downwards into the bag and be secured so that it does not pull).
-Dispose of contents of jug into the toilet.
-Rinse out jug with warm soapy water and allow to dry.
+Dispose of contents of jug into the toilet Rinse out jug with warm soapy water and allow to dry.
 Wash hands with soap and water.”6

-Empty the leg bag into a container or toilet when it is half full or a minimum of two times daily.
-Make sure that you understand how to open the spigot to empty the urine since different makes of leg bags use different draining systems.
+Following this, empty the leg bag into a container or toilet at least two times daily or when it is half full.
+Ensure you understand how to open the spigot to empty the urine since drain systems vary among different brands.
 Once drainage is complete, close the cap and wash your hands.
-Take note and record the amount of urine drained if it is a recommendation from the healthcare professional.
-Also, a good tip would be to alternate legs to wear the leg bag, preferably after a shower.
+In addition, you can alternate legs to wear the leg bag, preferably after a shower.

-“Don’t the leg bag or night bag get full.
+Regarding when to empty the leg bag, specialists suggest: “Don’t let the leg bag or night bag get full.
 Empty the drainage bag when it is ½ to ⅔ full (at least every 4 to 8 hours) or when switching from one type of drainage bag to another.
 If you’re using a leg bag, you may need to empty it more often (like every 3 to 4 hours) because it’s smaller than the night bag.”7

 A few more tips